GlobalLives/globallives/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 - supports ga.js tracking for comaptibility with Classic Analytics web property
 - track single domain, domain and all subdomains, multiple TLD domains
 - IP address anonymization feature
+- track events feature: track downloads, emails and outbound links (supported for both tracking methods: classic tracking and universal tracking)
+- exclude traffic based on user level access

 Related Links:

-* <a href="http://forum.deconf.com/en/wordpress-plugins-f182/google-analytics-dashboard-for-wp-translations-t532.html" target="_blank">Support and Google Analytics Dashboard translations</a>
+* <a href="http://forum.deconf.com/wordpress-plugins-f182/google-analytics-dashboard-for-wp-translations-t532.html" target="_blank">Support and Google Analytics Dashboard translations</a>

-* <a href="http://www.deconf.com/en/projects/google-analytics-dashboard-for-wordpress/" title="Google Analytics Dashboard for WP Plugin"  target="_blank">Google Analytics Dashboard Plugin Homepage</a>
+* <a href="http://deconf.com/google-analytics-dashboard-wordpress/" title="Google Analytics Dashboard Plugin"  target="_blank">Google Analytics Dashboard Plugin Homepage</a>

 == Installation ==

 1. Upload the full directory into your wp-content/plugins directory
 2. Activate the plugin at the plugin administration page
-3. Open the plugin configuration page, which is located under Settings -> GA Dashboard and enter your API Key, Client Secret and Client ID.
+3. Open the plugin configuration page, which is located under Settings -> GA Dashboard (optionally enter your API Key, Client Secret and Client ID).
 4. Authorize the application using the 'Authorize Application' button
 5. Go back to the plugin configuration page, which is located under Settings -> GA Dashboard to update the final settings.

-A step by step tutorial is available here: [Google Analytics Dashboard for WP video tutorial](http://www.deconf.com/en/projects/google-analytics-dashboard-for-wordpress/)
+A step by step tutorial is available here: [Google Analytics Dashboard video tutorial](http://deconf.com/google-analytics-dashboard-wordpress/)

 == Frequently Asked Questions ==

 = Where can I find my Google API Key, Client Secret, Client ID? =

-Follow this step by step video tutorial: [Google Analytics Dashboard for WP](http://www.deconf.com/en/projects/google-analytics-dashboard-for-wordpress/)
+Follow this step by step video tutorial: [Google Analytics Dashboard ](http://deconf.com/google-analytics-dashboard-wordpress/)

 = I have several wordpress websites do I need an API Project for each one? =